Only 6% of refugees have a job six months after they arrive in Australia

 White Box Enterprises is the only organisation in Australia building large-scale jobs-focused social enterprises, from the ground up and through national replication.
 Our whole reason for being is to get people into meaningful, long-lasting work.

-White Box Enterprises identifies real market gaps, scales business opportunities to develop sustainable, commercially competitive models and creates supported jobs for disadvantaged Australians.
+White Box Enterprises identifies real market gaps, scales business opportunities to develop sustainable, commercially competitive models and creates supported jobs for overlooked and underserved Australians.

 Research and evaluation

-White Box is proud to partner with the Centre for Social Impact (CSI) at Swinburne University, which is evaluating the White Box model and its progress in achieving employment outcomes for young, disadvantaged job seekers.
+White Box is proud to partner with the Centre for Social Impact (CSI) at Swinburne University, which is evaluating the White Box model and its progress in achieving employment outcomes for young, overlooked and underserved job seekers.

 Read the interim report.